 I was born and raised in, and remain deeply committed to, Southern California’s San Gabriel Valley.

-At the 2013 Association for Asian American Studies conference, I presented a working paper that highlights some of the research and theoretical frameworks going into my dissertation.
+At the 2013 Association for Asian American Studies Annual Meeting, I presented a working paper that highlights some of the research and theoretical frameworks going into my dissertation.
 A copy of this working paper can be viewed here.
+Other aspects of this research have been presented at conferences for the Association of American Geographers and the Critical Ethnic Studies Association.

 I see my role in the classroom as an inseparable extension of my scholar-activist work around issues of social justice.
 My approach to education as liberatory practice emphasizes content-area knowledge, theoretical engagement, individuals’ experiences, communicating ideas, and diverse applications of knowledge.
 I see these as the pillars supporting students in understanding, imagining, and making the world they want to see.
 To this end, I am constantly working to develop and incorporate different pedagogical methods to scaffold these pillars of knowledge in meaningful and engaging ways.
 In practice this translates to things such as rigorous reading, in-class presentations, small-group discussions and writing activities, interactive web-based reading responses, ad-hoc research exercises, peer feedback, collaborative writing, informal short-form writing assignments, and engagement with individuals and organizations beyond the classroom.